Part of the Oxford Instruments Group

 The next big power interface challenge from a team at the University of Bristol

-A team led by Prof. Martin Kubal at the University of Bristol discuss their work on (ultra)-wide bandgap materials as semiconductor materials, with a focus on Ga2O3.
+A team led by Prof. Martin Kuball at the University of Bristol discuss their work on (ultra)-wide bandgap materials as semiconductor materials, with a focus on Ga2O3.
 They share key insights about the impact of the orientation of trenches in devices, along with promising experimental breakdown voltage results.

 The next big power interface challenge

-Faster ALE: accelerating the possibilities for greater industrial ALE adoption and implementation from Dr. Julian Michaels
+Faster ALE: accelerating the possibilities for greater industrial ALE adoption and implementation from Dr Julian Michaels

-Dr. Julian Michaels, postdoctoral research assistant collaborating with Argonne National Laboratory and Oxford Instruments Plasma Technology, speaks about his work on biased-pulsed atomic layer etching (BP-ALE) for the controlled fabrication of 4H-SiC devices.
+Dr Julian Michaels, postdoctoral research assistant collaborating with Argonne National Laboratory and Oxford Instruments Plasma Technology, speaks about his work on biased-pulsed atomic layer etching (BP-ALE) for the controlled fabrication of 4H-SiC devices.
 He highlights the smoothing effect of BP-ALE, and how this modified fast ALE technique could be implemented for mainstream device production.

 quote mark